Skip to content

 )?;

-DiskSleuth uses a 256 KB buffer per call.
-The standard examples use 64 KB.
-Larger buffers mean fewer round-trips to the kernel — the gain levels off around 256 KB, so that’s where I settled.
+DiskSleuth uses a 256 KB buffer per call — standard examples use 64 KB, but larger buffers mean fewer round-trips to the kernel and the gain levels off around 256 KB.

 DiskSleuth uses an arena instead: